Moboso/like-rogue/README.md

   - Doors that can be unlocked with a key

 ### Keys
-Keys are represented by a 'K'.
+Keys are represented by a 'k'.
 When the player interacts with one, a single key is added to their inventory.
 If they already have a key, the keys in their inventory remains one.

 ### Doors